-Use Remote Desktop Viewer
+Method 2: Use Remote Desktop Viewer

-Using this method, you can use the exe files on your smartphones, but not directly.
+Using this method, you can use the EXE files on your smartphones, but not directly.
 With the help of VNC (Virtual Network Computing) clients, you can access the computer screen remotely and access the files and install it on PC.
 You can view or control the apps running on the PC using your smartphone.
 So, effectively, it is similar to opening the apps on your smartphone.
 Here is the complete guide.

-- After finishing initial setup, copy the external IP Address and Port number to route the connection.
+- After finishing the initial setup, copy the external IP Address and Port number to route the connection.
 Also, note down the PC Name if needed.

 - From your Android smartphone, install & open any VNC Viewer apps and enter the IP with the port number.